-In accordance with the NPPF, the proposed installation is significant to enable continuous coverage of the telecommunication network, ensuring that this area of Sidcup continues to get the mobile coverage it needs for Telefonica customers as well as new 5G coverage.
-It will also maintain and improve coverage for the Mobile Virtual Network Operator's (MVNOs) which use the Telefonica network which includes GiffGaff, Tesco Mobile, Sky Mobile, and Lyca Mobile.
-So, the proposal will not only provide improved and new service provision for one operator but those who buy network space
+In accordance with the NPPF, the proposed installation is significant to enable enhanced 4G coverage and new 5G coverage and capacity in this area of Stockley Park/West Drayton.
+It will also maintain and improve coverage for the Mobile Virtual Network Operator's (MVNOs) which use the VMO2 network.
+So, the proposal will not only provide improved and new service provision for one operator but also those who buy network space off them.
+This will provide a choice for those customers who consider the level of coverage in their area when selecting which operator they agree future contracts with.